sigstore/docs/content/en/cosign/keyless.md

 * https://rekor.sigstage.dev
 * https://oauth2.sigstage.dev/auth

-These instances are operated and maintained in the same manner as the public production environment for Sigstore.
+These instances are operated and maintained in the same manner as the public production environment for sigstore.

 ### Usage